Behaviour for Learning

 Remind, teachers will remind the student.
 This will trigger a 2nd dismissal.

-Consequence, if students continue to fail to meet the expectations they will be issued a 3rd dismissal.
+Consequence, if students continue to meet meet the expectations they will be issued a 3rd dismissal.

 School Behaviour Management